 Dr. Stavros Avramidis PhD: Professor – North Carolina State University

 Stavros Avramidis, Professor in the Wood Science Department of the University of British Columbia, Vancouver, Canada, works on wood-water relationships and drying of wood using conventional and dielectric methods.
 He teaches wood physics and drying to undergraduate and graduate students at North Carolina State University.
 He holds MS and PhD degrees from the State University of New York and has extensive experience working with national and international research, funding and production organizations and enterprises.

 Timothy Duncan: Manager – Engineering and Research-and-Development, Wagner Meters

 Tim is primarily responsible for Research and Development in moisture measurement systems at Wagner Meters.
 Tim earned his BA degree in physics from the University of California (Berkeley), and an MBA from Capella University.
 Tim spent seven years as a programmer/analyst with UC Berkeley’s Electronics Research Laboratory before joining Wagner in 2006.
 Tim also developed a core metrology statistical software suite for start-up OnWafer Technologies.

 New Answers to Old Questions

-So, log in to the primary forest products forum and join the universal conversation on kiln drying of wood.
+Log in to the primary forest products forum and join the universal conversation on the kiln drying of wood.
 The lumber industry community awaits.